-Chicken vol au vents, another excellent Belgian comfort food dish that appears quite frequently on our dinner table here.
-It may be an old-fashioned one but nevertheless it is also extremely tasty!
+This is yet another excellent Belgian comfort food dish that appears quite frequently on our dinner table here.
+I would say easily 3 times a month.
+Especially on Sundays.
+This chicken vol au vents might be an old-fashioned one but nevertheless it is also extremely tasty!

-I made my puff pastry vol au vent myself from scratch for this recipe.
+This dish is traditionally served with puff pastry.
+I made my puff pastry vol au vent cases myself from scratch for this chicken vol au vents recipe.

+Don’t worry.
 They are very easy to make actually.
-But you can quite often find them ready-made in a deli or bigger supermarket here in Europe.
+Take a look at my step by step picture guide if you want to try to make them at home!
+But you can quite often find them ready made in a deli or bigger supermarket here in Europe.

 Chicken Vol Au Vents Recipe

-Then on Sundays all I need to do is to finish the chicken stew.
-Which means that I have to shred the boiled chicken, boil the mushrooms and meatballs and then make the silky rich white sauce using the homemade chicken broth I made the day before.
+Then the next day all I need to do is to finish the chicken vol au vents stew.
+Which means that I have to shred the cold cooked chicken, boil the mushrooms and meatballs and then make the silky rich white sauce using the homemade chicken broth that I made the day before.

-You can of course make this chicken stew in one day.
+You can of course make this chicken stew all in one day if you like.

 Creamy White Sauce